1961 Pacific typhoon season: Typhoon Kathy

+Kathy hit Japan as a tropical storm.

 Typhoon Lorna

+Lorna formed on August 19 east of the Philippines.
+It rapidly intensified into a category 4 typhoon.
+Lorna weakened before making landfall in Taiwan and Fujian.
+The storm dissipated on August 27.

 Tropical Storm Marie

 On September 29, a tropical depression formed with 30-knot winds.
 The system tracked westwards, briefly intensifying into a tropical storm.
 The system made landfall on the Japanese island of Shikoku a tropical depression.

 Tropical Storm Olga

 On September 4, a low developed off of the eastern coast of the Philippines.
 Upon crossing into the South China Sea, the low became more organized and started dropping in pressure.
 On September 8, the system was upgraded to a tropical storm.
 The system continued to strengthen, and on September 9, it was designated as a typhoon by the JTWC.
 Typhoon Olga made landfall 50 kilometers to the northeast of Hong Kong, killing 7 people, mostly due to landslides.
 The system rapidly deteriorated over land and dissipated 180 kilometers to the northwest of Hong Kong.

 Typhoon Pamela

 Typhoon Pamela, which formed on September 8, rapidly intensified to a peak of 180 mph on the 11th.
 Pamela weakened to a 145 mph typhoon by the time it hit eastern Taiwan late on the 11th, and after crossing the island and the Taiwan Strait, the storm hit eastern China as a 65 mph tropical storm.
 Pamela dissipated on the 12th, after causing 98 casualties (with 27 missing), $5 million in damage (1961 USD), and leaving 50,000 homeless.